1960 United States Senate election in Nebraska: Ballot replacement

-The winner of the Democratic primary, Ralph G. Brooks, died on September 9, 1960.
+The winner of the Democratic primary, Ralph Brooks, died on September 9, 1960.
 Brooks's health prompted rumors earlier in the year that he would withdraw from the Senate race, but he proceeded with his campaign.
 In late August, Brooks was hospitalized with congestive heart failure, but affirmed that he would continue the campaign.
 Brooks was ultimately replaced on the ballot by Robert B. Conrad, his administrative assistant as Governor.